LE MARCHE NATIONAL PARKS

 On the slope of the Apennine mountains, this 90 square-kilometer park is a natural zoo of sorts.
 The park is said to be the most beautiful of all the protected parks in Le Marche.

-The image of the hedgehog is the symbol of the park itself for their abundance in addition to royal eagles.
+The image of the hedgehog is the symbol of the park itself due to their abundance in addition to royal eagles.

-The municipalities of Serra San Quirico, Fabriano, Arcevia, and Genga host this natural wondrous area.
+The municipalities of Serra San Quirico, Fabriano, Arcevia, and Genga host this wonderful natural area.
 If you’re visiting, be sure to check out the Grotte di Frasassi.

 MONTE SAN BARTOLO REGIONAL PARK

-Moving to the Urbino and Pesaro province, this park spreads across only 15 square kilometers.
+Moving to the Urbino and Pesaro province, this park, established in 1994, spreads across only 15 square kilometers.

-These national parks features a section of cliffs over the coast of the Adriatic.
-They have a magical coastline with plenty of rural inland area.
-The park has a fascinating and wild environment.
+This national park features a section of cliffs over the coast of the Adriatic.
+It has a magical coastline but also plenty of rural inland areas.
+The park has a fascinating and wild environment with valleys, wooded areas and the coast.

-These are just a few larger main national parks.
-The region is equipped with plenty of smaller areas, parks such as Sasso Simone, Abbadia di Fiastra Reserve, Simoncello Park, and Cardeto Park.
+These are just a few of the larger national parks.
+The region is equipped with plenty of smaller parks to visit such as Sasso Simone, Abbadia di Fiastra Reserve, Simoncello Park, and Cardeto Park.